Nikki Haley is trounced by the 'none of these candidates' option in Nevada's Republican primary

 LAS VEGAS (AP) — Nikki Haley was swamped Tuesday in Nevada's symbolic Republican presidential primary as GOP voters resoundingly picked the "none of these candidates" option on the ballot in a repudiation of the former U.N. ambassador who is the last remaining major rival to front-runner Donald Trump.

-Trump, the former president, didn’t compete in the primary, which doesn’t award any delegates needed to win the GOP nomination.
-He’s instead focused on caucuses that will be held Thursday and will help him move closer to becoming the Republican standard-bearer.
+Trump didn’t compete in the primary, which doesn’t award any delegates needed to win the GOP nomination.
+The former president is instead focused on caucuses that will be held Thursday and will help him move closer to becoming the Republican standard-bearer.

-That leaves the Republican results on Tuesday technically meaningless.
+That leaves the results Tuesday as technically meaningless in the Republican race.
 But they still amount to an embarrassment for Haley, who has sought to position herself as a candidate who can genuinely compete against Trump.
 Instead, she became the first presidential candidate from either party to lose a race to “none of these candidates” since that option was introduced in Nevada in 1975.

-Haley had said beforehand she was going to “focus on the states that are fair” and did not campaign in the western state in the weeks leading up to the caucuses.
-Her campaign wrote off the primary results with a reference to Nevada’s famous casino industry.
+Haley had said beforehand she was going to “focus on the states that are fair” and did not campaign in the western state in the weeks leading up to the caucuses, spending time instead in her home state, South Carolina, before its Feb.
+24 primary.
+Her campaign wrote off the results with a reference to Nevada’s famous casino industry.

 “Even Donald Trump knows that when you play penny slots the house wins,” spokeswoman Olivia Perez-Cubas said.
 “We didn’t bother to play a game rigged for Trump.
 We’re full steam ahead in South Carolina and beyond.”